robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Do not use "—".
 - Include clear headings (4–6 H2s, 1–3 H3s per H2)
 - Use JSON-LD Article schema: https://schema.org/Article
-- You will include the generated Meta Descriptions in the [Meta Descriptions] Subheading
+- You will include the generated Meta Descriptions with the primary/focus keyword in the [Meta Descriptions] Subheading
 - You will include the generated Keywords in the [Keywords] Subheading
 - You will include the generated Tags in the [Tags] Subheading
 - You will include the generate Alt Text in the [Alt Text] Subheading